samadhicsec/threatware-docs/docs/source/tryit.md

     - `Approver Name` must be populated
     - `Approver Date` must be populated

-Go ahead and set the status of the tutorial threat model to approved.
+Go ahead and set the status of your copy of the tutorial threat model to approved.
 The action of approving the threat model it is expected to be done by someone with the appropriate authority, often someone from the Security team.
 Do this by:
 - In the "Details" table set the `Approved Version`  to `1.0`
 - In the "Version History" table for the row with `Version` value `1.0`
     - Setting the `Status` to `APPROVED` (I like to also change the table cell color to green)